 Martin Luther King Day of Service

-The Office of Civic Engagement and Africana Studies invite you to participate in a marathon reading of Rev. Dr. Martin Luther King Jr.’s iconic “Letter from Birmingham Jail.”
-Readers will assemble at 9 a.m.
-All ages and abilities are welcome.
+As an alternative to participating in a service project, the Office of Civic Engagement and Africana Studies invite you to participate in a marathon reading of Rev. Dr. Martin Luther King’s “Letter from Birmingham Jail.”
+Readers of all ages and abilities are welcome.

 8 a.m. to 1 p.m.